Development

 Build the Docs

 The documentation is created using MkDocs and lives in the docs directory.
-The dependencies for MkDocs can be installed using this command: poetry install --with docs.
-Afterward, the documentation can be built using poetry run mkdocs build.
+The dependencies for MkDocs can be installed using this command: uv sync --all-groups.
+Afterward, the documentation can be built using uv run mkdocs build.
 The static output is then located in the site directory.
-A development server that serves the documentation, watches for changes and automatically re-creates the site can be spun up using poetry run mkdocs serve.
+A development server that serves the documentation, watches for changes and automatically re-creates the site can be spun up using uv run mkdocs serve.